nihalhabeeb/rental_bike_demand_prediction/README.md

 RMSE: 436.9096921808084 \
 R2 score: 0.534370487444807

+##### Comparison between actual and predicted values
 ![LINEAR REGRESSION ERROR PLOT](Images/lin_reg_error_plot.jpg)

 #### Decision Tree Regression Model
-* label encoding was done as Scikit-learn decision tree regressor does not support categorical variables.
+* Label encoding was done as Scikit-learn decision tree regressor does not support categorical variables.
 * GridSearchCV was used for hyperparameter tuning and cross validation.
 * The model was fit and the target variable predictions were made.
 * Model performance was evaluated.